evennia/evennia/docs/source/Contribs/Contrib-Multidescer.md

 # Evennia Multidescer

-Contrib - Griatch 2016
+Contribution by Griatch 2016

 A "multidescer" is a concept from the MUSH world.
+It allows for creating, managing and switching between multiple character descriptions and is a way for quickly managing your look (such as when changing clothes) in more free-form roleplaying systems.
+This will also work well together with the `rpsystem` contrib.

-It allows for creating, managing and switching between multiple character descriptions.
-This multidescer will not require any changes to the Character class, rather it will use the `multidescs` Attribute (a list) and create it if it does not exist.
+This multidescer will not
+require any changes to the Character class, rather it will use the `multidescs` Attribute (a list) and create it if it does not exist.

-This contrib also works well together with the rpsystem contrib (which also adds the short descriptions and the `sdesc` command).

 ## Installation